 How does API awareness work?

 PVRTune lets developers view application-level API calls (e.g. glDraw) in the PVRTune GUI and trace a piece of work from the application level through the PowerVR driver and onto the hardware for execution.
-In this way they can see how work that was submitted at the application level directly affects the behavior and performance of both the driver and hardware.
+In this way they can see how work that was submitted at the application level directly affects the behaviour and performance of both the driver and hardware.
 PVRTune can also provide other information from the client driver such as surface format, size and shader details.

 PVRTune today supports OpenGL ES / EGL client driver, with Vulkan® support to follow.